23. iPod and iTunes

 This simple yet ingenious design comes from UK-based creative advertising and brand management agency Abbott Mead Vickers BBDO.
 The 'less is more' idea features a giant lightbulb popping out of the centre of a red background, the only words reading 'The Economist'.

-Using electronic motion sensors, the bulb lit up every time someone walked underneath it.
-A brilliant, effective way to get the message across.
+Using electronic motion sensors, the bulb lit up every time someone walked underneath it, which is a brilliant, effective way to get the message across.

 The concept for this powerful billboard design came from New Zealand-based creative agency Colenso BBDO.
 The team was approached by South Auckland local government bodies with a brief to create a design that would lower the number of fatal accidents on the road.

 We love this comedic design by Saatchi & Saatchi Indonesia for Panasonic's nose hair trimmer.
-The billboards were built around actual wires and poles in Indonesia to amusingly advertise the need for the device and showcase its safety cutting system.
-So if you're afraid to trim sensitive nose hair, this could be just the product for you.
-A fun and innovative idea.
+The billboards were built around wires and poles to amusingly advertise the need for the device and showcase its safety cutting system.
+It's a fun and innovative idea.

 Other brilliant designs include a board covered in pure gold and a stick man made from 9,000 pencils.